The College Monk

 APA-COA accreditation scope

 APA-COA does not approve Bachelor’s or Master’s programs in professional psychology.
-However, it provides accreditation to Doctoral degree programs.
+However, it provides accreditation to Doctoral level programs.

 It provides programmatic accreditation as it does not accredit the entire university or college, but just the programs.
 Let us have a look at the degree levels and programs which fall under the scope of APA.